-(87) A major revision to an existing coursework program is any change that impacts on students and:

-- a. may require additional resources from the College, another College of the University, or a support area; - b. requires consultation external to the University; - c. includes the addition or deletion of an undergraduate major or postgraduate specialisation [Note: must include Field of Education code appropriate to that major or specialisation]; - d. includes the additions to or deletions from the core or compulsory course lists; - e. amends any transition arrangements; - f. sets or changes program-based credit limits and currency; - g. alters the program requirements (this includes the requirement to complete prerequisites or compulsory program requirements); - h. alters the attendance pattern (e.g. removes or adds full or part-time attendance); - i. alters the mode of offer of the program (e.g. removes or adds face to face or on-line); - j. changes the term type (e.g. moves from semester based to trimester based offerings); - k. adds or deletes a campus of offer for an existing program; - I. changes the admission and selection criteria for a program including the English language proficiency requirements for the program; - m. changes the maximum time to complete for the program to set a lesser maximum time; or - n. is deemed by the relevant College Pro Vice-Chancellor to be a major revision.

-(88) Major revisions to academic programs must be submitted to the PCAC for approval.
+- (84) A major revision to an existing coursework program is any change that impacts on students and: - a. may require additional resources from the College, another College of the University, or a support area; - b. requires consultation external to the University; - c. includes the addition or deletion of an undergraduate major or postgraduate specialisation [Note: must include Field of Education code appropriate to that major or specialisation]; - d. includes the additions to or deletions from the core or compulsory course lists; - e. amends any transition arrangements; - f. sets or changes program-based credit limits and currency; - g. alters the program requirements (this includes the requirement to complete prerequisites or compulsory program requirements); - h. alters the attendance pattern (e.g. removes or adds full or part-time attendance); - i. alters the mode of offer of the program (e.g. removes or adds face to face or on-line); - j. changes the term type (e.g. moves from semester based to trimester based offerings); - k. adds or deletes a campus of offer for an existing program; - I. changes the admission and selection criteria for a program including the English language proficiency requirements for the program; - m. changes the maximum time to complete for the program to set a lesser maximum time; or - n. is deemed by the relevant College Pro Vice-Chancellor to be a major revision. - (85) Major revisions to academic programs must be submitted to the PCAC for approval. - (86) Programs will need to be mapped to the current Graduate Attributes when submitting any major revisions which include changes to core and where relevant, compulsory courses, within the program.